Switching TV package during coronavirus (COVID-19)

-Here, then, is a summary of some of the best service you can sign up to right now to get you through the weeks, or maybe even months, spent at home during this epidemic.
+Here, then, is a summary of some of the best services you can sign up to should we ever get hit by a pandemic situation again.

-- Netflix – There are literally tens of thousands of hours of movies and TV shows – many of them only available on Netflix – that you can watch any time you like with even a basic Netflix subscription, which will cost you £5.99 per month.
+- Netflix – There are literally tens of thousands of hours of movies and TV shows – many of them only available on Netflix – that you can watch any time you like with even a Netflix basic subscription, which will cost you £4.99 per month.
 If you want 4K quality and to stream to more devices, higher subscription tiers are available.
-Not everything on Netflix is golden, with the quality of the programming ranging from dire to Oscar-winning, but there is so much of it that Netflix is a no-brainer
+Not everything on Netflix is golden, with the quality of the programmes ranging from dire to Oscar-winning, but there is so much of it that Netflix is a no-brainer

-- Amazon Prime – Is £7.99 per month, and subscribing also gets you access to next-day delivery from Amazon.
+- Amazon Prime Video – Is £8.99 per month, and subscribing also gets you access to next-day delivery from Amazon.
 However, you can also opt for an annual subscription costing £95 per year, which works out at £7.92 per month.
 Unlike Netflix, there are no higher-tier subscriptions where you pay more, and Amazon has plenty of 4K content to watch right off the bat if that's your thing.
 Like Netflix, a Prime subscription will get you access to hundreds of movies and TV shows including a large clutch of Amazon Originals.
 There's less to watch on Amazon than there is on Netflix, but on average, we'd say the quality is higher.
 There's less bad stuff

 - NOW TV – Is Sky's own streaming service.
-Access to Sky channels, including Sky Atlantic is provided through the Entertainment Pass, which will set you back £8.99 per month, making it one of the most expensive services on this list.
-You can also purchase a Sky Cinema pass for £11.99 per month but you can get both for £13.99 if you sign up for six months.
+Access to Sky channels, including Sky Atlantic is provided through the Entertainment Membership, which will set you back £9.99 per month, making it one of the most expensive services on this list.
+SKy Cinema is also £9.99 per month but you can get both for £13.99 if you sign up for six months.
 However, you can usually bag a discount if you threaten to leave after a month.
 Sky Sports with NOW TV is the most expensive, currently costing £34.99 per month or £11.98 per day.
 If you want Sky, NOW TV is the best (and only) choice, but if you just want great stuff to watch, look to Netflix and Amazon first.
 NOW TV streaming quality is also comparatively low compared to Netflix or Amazon

 - Apple TV+ – Is Apple's own streaming subscription service.
 There's not a lot of content on it right now as Apple has opted to only stream its own content, and of course it has to have time to make it.
-Nevertheless, shows like See, The Morning Show and For All Mankind are all excellent, and if image and sound quality matter to you, Apple TV+ is the best in the business.
-Its monthly price of £4.99 reflects the slim pickings
+Nevertheless, shows like The Morning Show, Ted Lasso and For All Mankind are all excellent, and if image and sound quality matter to you, Apple TV+ is the best in the business.
+Its monthly price is currently £6.99

-- Disney+ – Has just hit the UK at the end of March, having been available in the USA since the end of last year.
-For £5.99 per month or £79.90 per year, you will get access to practically every Marvel, Pixar, Star Wars and Disney movie ever made – there are hundreds – as well a large number of TV series.
+- Disney+ – For £7.99 per month or £79.90 per year, you will get access to practically every Marvel, Pixar, Star Wars and Disney movie ever made – there are hundreds – as well as a large number of TV series.
 Disney+ recently added on popular US channels Star and National Geographic, so you have access to films and documentaries galore too.
-Streaming quality is good, and there's some notable original content on Disney+ you won't find elsewhere, with The Mandalorian, a movie-quality Star Wars TV series, heading up that line-up
+Streaming quality is good, and there's some notable original content on Disney+ you won't find elsewhere, with The Mandalorian, a movie-quality Star Wars TV series, being just one example of this

 - Starzplay – You'll find Starzplay available to subscribe to via both the Amazon Prime and the Apple TV+ app.
 Both apps allow you to subscribe further to additional 'channels' – Starzplay is one such channel.
-It doesn't have its own app, which means getting set up involves one additional stage; subscribing to Apple TV+ or Amazon first, then subscribing to Starzplay through that service.
-But it's worth it.
+Starzplay now offers its own standalone app so you don’t have to subscribe through Amazon Prime or Apple TV+.
 Doom Patrol, Mr Mercedes, Counterpart, Perpetual Grace Ltd and others form a wall of A1-quality series you can't watch any other way

 Frequently asked questions

-Can I switch TV packages during the COVID-19 pandemic?
+Can I switch TV packages during a pandemic?

 Yes.
-Only Sky no longer offers new subscriptions for the time being.
+All major TV providers offer new subscriptions.
 New customers to Virgin Media may also suffer some delays, while any other TV subscription services (BT TV, TalkTalk, Plusnet) are unaffected by the current coronavirus crisis.

-Can I upgrade my TV package during the COVID-19 pandemic?
+Can I upgrade my TV package during a pandemic?

 Yes.
-If you're looking to upgrade your current TV package subscription to something beefier you can, no matter which provider you're with.
+If you're looking to upgrade your current TV package subscription to something beefier, you can, regardless of which provider you're with.
 In some cases, where the upgrade means a different set-top box, you may have to wait for it to be posted out to you, but in all other cases, you can go online and select the upgrade and you will be up and running immediately.

-Will there be delays to installation of new TV packages during the coronavirus pandemic?
+Will there be delays to installation of new TV packages during a pandemic?

 Do I need an engineer in my home to switch TV packages during the coronavirus pandemic?

-If you're a new customer to Sky or Virgin Media, then yes.
-This is why Sky has said it is not taking any new TV customers until June.
-Virgin claims it is still taking new customers, but that it is focusing its efforts on existing and vulnerable customers.
-BT TV, Plusnet TV and TalkTalk TV do not require an engineer visit and so are unaffected, unless you are also switching your broadband package.
+If you're a new customer to Sky Q or Virgin Media, then yes.
+BT TV and TalkTalk TV do not require an engineer visit and so are unaffected, unless you are also switching your broadband package.
 Customers choosing Sky Stream or Sky Glass will not need an engineer since they use your internet connection rather than a satellite dish to supply your TV service.